subashcs/downscale-resolution-api/README.md

  1. 200 Ok

 # Installation Steps
-1. Clone or Download the reposit
+1. Clone or Download the repository
 2. In the project root folder , Run *yarn* or *npm install* based on the package manager you choose
 3. In order for the python script to work you need to have python installed with version >= 3.7
 4. Install Pillow using pip by running *pip install Pillow*